 That goes for all of us.

 Self love… self confidence… they’re always going to be in that “work in progress” phase.
 I don’t believe you ever get to a place where you’re just 110% confident or where you completely, totally have a positive body image.
+No matter who you speak to, whether you are reading my blog, a Tseela Blog or even speaking to friends, everyone will tell you the same, nobody ever feels 110% all the time.

 It’s not like a line you cross or an award you win that can’t ever be stripped from you.